-Cancer cells divide and multiply rapidly within the ovarian cancer tumor.
-These cancer cells carry special types of electrically charged elements that play a role during the cell division process.
-Other healthy cells in the same anatomical region multiply at a much slower rate, if at all, and/or have other different properties such as a different size, compared to the cancer cells.
+Cancer cells divide and multiply rapidly within the cancer tumor.
+These cancer cells carry different types of electrically charged elements that play a role during the cell division process.
+Other healthy cells in the abdominal region multiply at a much slower rate, if at all, and/or have other different properties such as a different size, compared to the cancer cells.
 Thus, normal cells rarely include the same electric properties as the dividing cancer cells and are not expected to be affected by TTFields.

 TTFields Mechanism of Action

-The NovoTTF-100L(O) device used in this trial delivers very low intensity, alternating electric fields to the tumor site through the skin and other superficial tissues.
+The NovoTTF-100L(O) device used in this trial delivers very low intensity, alternating electric fields to the tumor site through the skin and other more superficial tissues.
 These fields are known as Tumor Treating Fields or TTFields.
-Due to the unique shape of cancer cells when they are multiplying, TTFields have been shown to cause certain building blocks of these cells to pile up in such a way that destroys the entire dividing cell.
-In addition, cancer cells also contain miniature building blocks that move essential parts of the cells from place to place during division.
-TTFields have been shown to cause these building blocks to fail to function normally since they have a special type of electric charge.
-As a result of these two effects, preliminary study data indicate that cancer tumor growth is inhibited after continuous exposure to TTFields.
-Preclinical data also indicate that TTFields affect the healthy tissues within the abdominal/pelvis region much less than the cancer cells, if at all.
+Preclinical studies showed that due to the shape and size of cancer cells when they are multiplying, TTFields cause electrically-charged cellular components of these cells to change their location within the dividing cell, which can disrupt their normal function and may ultimately lead to cell death.
+In addition, cancer cells also contain miniature building blocks which act as tiny motors in moving essential parts of the cells from place to place.
+TTFields interfere with the normal orientation of these tiny motors since they are electrically-charged as well.
+As a result of these two effects, tumor cell division is slowed, and may result in cellular death or cell division reversal, leading to inhibition of tumor growth after continuous exposure to TTFields.
+Preliminary data also indicate that the TTFields may affect the healthy tissue cells within the abdominal region much less than cancer cells since healthy tissue cells multiply at a much slower rate, if at all.

 A summary of TTFields’ mechanism of action is illustrated in the following animation:

 TTFIELDS ARE NOT APPROVED FOR THE TREATMENT OF OVARIAN CANCER.
-THE SAFETY AND EFFECTIVENESS OF TTFIELDS FOR OVARIAN CANCER HAS NOT BEEN ESTABLISHED.
+THE SAFETY AND EFFICACY OF TTFIELDS FOR OVARIAN CANCER HAS NOT BEEN ESTABLISHED.

 Past clinical experience

-The information provided in this website is partial, and you should consult with your treating physician concerning the complete safety profile of TTFields.
+The information provided in this website is partial, and you should consult with your treating doctor concerning the complete safety profile of TTFields.

-Please note that while the adverse event information from previous clinical trials may be relevant for the use of the device for ovarian cancer, it is not specific to this condition.
-The safety profile of TTFields in ovarian cancer has not been established and may be different.
+Please note that while the adverse event information from the other clinical trials may be relevant to use of the device for ovarian cancer, it is not necessarily specific to your condition, and the aforementioned trial for ovarian cancer included a small number of patients.
+Therefore, the safety profile of the device for ovarian cancer has not been established and may be different.